 In addition to the information provided within these documents, a 'live map' has been provided below which will allow you to look at the locations of the disabled bays which are active in Fife.

-Note: Any bays shown as "To be removed" (orange symbol) are still legally enforceable until the sign and pole have been taken down.
+Note: Any bays shown as "To be removed" (orange symbol) are still legally enforceable until the road marking has been removed.

 2. Disabled parking bays which are in locations where people may need to get access to parking close to a local amenity such as shopping areas or community facilities.